-Trojan viruses (also known as Trojan horses) are a common kind of malicious software.
-By pretending to be a legitimate program or file, Trojans are easy to install unknowingly.
+Trojan viruses (also known as Trojan horse virus) are a common kind of malicious program.
+By pretending to be a legitimate program or file, they malicious code is easy to install unknowingly.
 While every Trojan virus pretends to be another kind of program, they can do anything, from stealing your banking information to encrypting your files and demanding a ransom.

 What does a Trojan virus do?

 The definition of a Trojan virus doesn’t specifically define what it does, only how it spreads.
 Trojan horses always impersonate some kind of legitimate software.
-Once it’s on your computer, a Trojan horse can perform any malicious activity.
+Once it’s on your computer, the wooden horse virus can perform any malicious activity.

 As an example, many kinds of Trojan horses appear to be updates for common software like Adobe Flash.
 Instead of updating Flash, these programs can install malware and provide backdoor access to threat actors.
 Your data can then be encrypted or even stolen by cyber felons.

 Types of Trojan viruses

 Trojan horses are commonly categorized by the specific programs that they impersonate.
 Sometimes, they’re also categorized by what they do after they’re installed.
 Here are some of the most common types of trojan viruses:

 - Fake antivirus software.
 This particularly nasty variety pretends to be antivirus or anti-spyware software.
 Since users commonly give security software full permissions to their computer, fake antivirus software can be particularly damaging.